Is your insect repellent DEET-free?

-On the flip side, critters such as mosquitoes, midgies, flies and other pesky bugs also thrive in the hotter months and uncovered human skin can be like a magnet for them!
+On the flip side, mosquitoes, midgies, flies and other pesky bugs also thrive in the hotter months and our skin can be like a magnet for them!

-Insects can not only spoil your fun when you're outdoors, in tropical regions they can lead to nasty allergic reactions and even spread diseases such as Ross River Fever and Arboviruses in Australia and Malaria, Dengue and Yellow Fever, and even Lyme disease in other parts of the world!
+Insects can not only spoil your fun when you're sitting out on the deck, camping or bush walking, in tropical regions they can even lead to nasty allergic reactions and even spread diseases such as malaria and ross river fever.

-One of the most common key active ingredients contained in the majority of insect repellents you can buy off the shelf in supermarkets and pharmacies is Diethyl-meta-toluamide (DEET).
+One of the most common key active ingredients contained in the majority of insect repellents you'll find on the market is Diethyl-meta-toluamide (DEET).

 What is DEET?

-DEET is a synthetic chemical additive that is the most common active ingredient in most 'big-brand', commercial insect repellents.
+DEET is a synthetic chemical additive that is the most common active ingredient in many commercial insect repellents.

 DEET's insect repelling attributes work by chemically masking the smell of your body, as well as emitting an odour which insects find repulsive.

 Despite its ability to keep bugs away, studies are now revealing the following negative potential effects of DEET: